 Nurture the leads

-To nurture leads, a marketer can send different content to segments of customers at different stages of the purchase process.
+To nurture leads, a marketer can send different content to different segments of customers at different stages of the purchase process.
 Leads can be cultivated by:

 - Sending out customized emails to target consumers at the various stages of the purchase process.